El Carnaval de Barranquilla is the best party in Colombia!

 El Carnaval de Barranquilla

-This year I went to Carnaval with six friends that live in Medellin including Joel Duncan and my brother Francisco.
+I went to Carnaval with a bunch of friends that live in Medellin including Joel Duncan.

-El Carnval de Barranquilla is awesome because we have an amazing Colombian friend, Emil, who lets us crash at her pad in Barranquilla.
-So we save money on accommodations.
-Of course we buy groceries, cook, and buy Emil alcohol the whole time we are there.
-She pretty much does not have to spend on much while we are there.
+El Carnval de Barranquilla is awesome because we have an amazing Colombian friend, Emil, who lets us crash at her pad in Barranquilla if we need to.
+We’ve been a bit disorganized in previous years, and have had to stay at her place.
+Of course, we buy groceries, cook, and buy Emil alcohol the whole time we are there.

-Oh and her family: her sister Stefania and her sister’s boyfriend Eric, and her mother Nancy are always in the spirit of Carnaval, and we all party together, they always know all of the great spots.
+Oh!
+Her family: her sister Stefania and her sister’s boyfriend Eric, her mother Nancy, her aunts, uncles, cousins, and friends are always in the spirit of Carnaval, and we all party together, they always know all the great spots.
 Being with them during Carnaval has become a tradition and it would not be the same any other way.
 We love you Emil!

 The Carnaval de Barranquilla Parades

-For me, all of the parades are great.
+For me, all the parades are great.
 The biggest parade is the one on Saturday, La Batalla de las Flores.
-This parade has all of the iconic characters from past carnvals, floats and dance groups.
+This parade has the iconic characters from past carnvals, floats and dance groups.

 Music is a central part of the parades.
 From groups playing cumbia to floats blasting champeta, the atmosphere is one of dance and happiness.